 Magnesium is all the rage right now, and for good reason.
 Nutritionist Adrienne Dowd, RD, of Parsley Health explains, “In general, magnesium is a mineral that is an essential nutrient, meaning we cannot make it ourselves and must get it from food or supplements.
 It’s important for bone health and energy production, among other things.
 Most people don’t get enough magnesium in their diet and are, therefore, deficient.”
 To make matters worse, magnesium is also depleted by common health enemy No. 1: stress.

-Before you “add to cart” (or toss in your actual cart at the vitamin store), however, it’s important to understand the various types of magnesium, and what each is meant to accomplish.
+But before you “add to cart” (or toss in your actual cart at the vitamin store), it’s important to understand the various types of magnesium, and what each is meant to accomplish.
 Surprisingly, there is great diversity among them, and a wide range of maladies—from heartburn to insomnia to acne, and more—can be treated with the proper supplement application.

-Dowd decodes the different types of magnesium supplements below.
+Below, a nutritionist decodes the different types of magnesium supplements.

 Feeling a little…backed up?
 “This type of magnesium is bound to citric acid, which allows for an easier absorption and has a gentle laxative effect,” Dowd says.